indigo-dc/alien4cloud-deep/README.md

 ## Usage

-Once Alien4Cloud started, you can connect to it using a [supported browser] (https://alien4cloud.github.io/#/documentation/2.0.0/admin_guide/supported_platforms.html).
+Once Alien4Cloud started, you can connect to it using a [supported browser](https://alien4cloud.github.io/#/documentation/2.0.0/admin_guide/supported_platforms.html).
 Before anything else, one should take a look at the [Alien4Cloud documentation](https://alien4cloud.github.io/#/documentation/2.0.0/).

 ### Plugin activation